 When you hear its name without looking at the picture, the Tower tarot card might seem nice and hint at meanings of structure and stability, but once you open your eyes and see the tower crumbling after being struck by lightning, it is easy to see that there is more depth to the message this arcanum is trying to teach.

-If the tarot is usually neutral regarding religious traditions and beliefs, it is hard not to make a connection between the specific imagery of the tower tarot card and the legend of the tower of Babel, struck down by divine lightning when excessive human pride led the divine to strike down the tower with holy lightning and curse its descendants.
+It is hard not to make a connection between the specific imagery of the Tower card and the legend of the Tower of Babel, struck down by divine lightning when excessive human pride led God to strike down the Tower with holy lightning and curse its descendants.

-Just like the crumbling tower in the image, the meaning of the tower tarot card is usually negative, a sign of destruction and despair, a hint that something important to the Querent or to the particular aspect studied in the reading is about to break down.
+Just like the crumbling Tower in the image, the meaning of the Tower card is usually negative, a sign of destruction and despair, a hint that something important to the Querent or to the particular aspect studied in the reading is about to break down.

 It could be anything, and context matters to understand where the danger lies.
 Usually, the tarot can provide either a means to prevent any tremendous catastrophe, or sheds some light on why this particular experience is meant to be, and what can be drawn or learned from that painful experience.

-The reversed tower tarot card meaning is just as ominous.
+The reversed Tower card meaning is just as ominous.
 The main difference comes from the nature and source of that danger.
 Usually, this is the result of the actions of a specific person (or a group of people) rather than due to karma or destiny.